Liberty Island: State dispute

 An unusual clause in the 1664 colonial land grant that outlined New Jersey's borders reads: "westward of Long Island, and Manhitas Island and bounded on the east part by the main sea, and part by Hudson's river" rather than at the river's midpoint, as was common in other colonial charters.

 In 1824 the City of New York attempted to assert a jurisdictional monopoly over the growing ferry service in New York Harbor in Gibbons v.
 Ogden.
 It was deemed by the court that interstate transport would be regulated by the federal government.
 This did not resolve the border issue.
-In 1830, New Jersey planned to bring suit, but the matter was resolved with a compact between the states ratified by US Congress in 1834, which set the boundary line between them as the midpoint of the shared waterway.
+In 1830, New Jersey planned to bring suit, but the matter was resolved with a compact between the states ratified by Congress in 1834, which set the boundary line between them as the midpoint of the shared waterway.
 This would place Bedloe's (Liberty) Island and Ellis Island in New Jersey; however, the compact included an exception specifying that they remain the territory of New York.
-This was later confirmed by the US Supreme Court in a 1908 case which also expounded on the compact.
+This was later confirmed by the U.S. Supreme Court in a 1908 case which also expounded on the compact.

-In 1986 a suit brought by New Jersey residents challenging New York State's jurisdiction over Liberty Island was dismissed.
-In 1986, U.S. Representative Frank J. Guarini and Gerald McCann, then mayor of Jersey City, sued New York City, contending that New Jersey should have dominion over Liberty Island because it is on the New Jersey side of the state line.
+In 1986, a suit brought by New Jersey residents challenging New York state's jurisdiction over Liberty Island was dismissed.
+The same year, U.S. Representative Frank J. Guarini and Gerald McCann, then mayor of Jersey City, sued the government of New York City, contending that New Jersey should have dominion over Liberty Island because it is on the New Jersey side of the state line.
 Since the court chose not to hear the case, the existing legal status remained unchanged.
 Portions of the island that are above water are part of New York, while riparian rights to all of the submerged land surrounding the statue belong to New Jersey.
 The southwestern section, 4.17 acre, of the island was created by land reclamation.

 In 1998, the United States Supreme Court decided the state jurisdiction of the nearby Ellis Island in New Jersey v.
 New York.
 Being mostly constructed of artificial infill, New Jersey argued and the court agreed that the 1834 compact covered only the natural parts of the island, and not the portions added by infill.
 Thus it was agreed that the parts of the island made of filled land belonged to New Jersey while the original natural part belonged to New York.
 This proved impractical to administer and New Jersey and New York subsequently agreed to share jurisdiction of the entire island.
 This special situation only applies to Ellis Island and part of Shooters Island.